ross-brown/Ace-of-Spades-Club/README.md

 # Ace-Of-Spades-Club
-In this project, I used flexbox to design and build the layout for a peach company’s homepage.
+In this project, I used flexbox to design and build the layout for a poker club's homepage while also focusing on responsiveness.

 **Link to project:** https://ross-brown.github.io/Ace-of-Spades-Club/index.html